tikishen/comment_app_project/README.md

 export default CommentList
 ```

-Now we can render this simple structure on the page to see what effect, modify `src/index.js`:
+Now we can render this simple structure on the page to see the result, modify `src/index.js`:
 ```
 import React from 'react'
 import ReactDOM from 'react-dom'